raw pointer arithmetic

 while offset < len {

-// alignment guaranteed by slice invariant.
+// Alignment is guaranteed by the slice invariant.

 offset = offset.saturating_add(stride);